 The station is located approximately 38 kms from Melaka old town and can be reached by either taxi or a much cheaper local bus.

-Tampin Station is served by the new high-speed Electric Train Services (ETS), KTM Komuter Trains (commuter) and the older and slower Intercity Express Trains.
+Tampin Station is served by the new high-speed Electric Train Services (ETS), KTM Komuter Trains (commuter) and Shuttle services south to Johor Bahru.

-ETS Trains can take you quickly to all destinations north, all the way up to the border with Thailand a Padang Besar.
+ETS Trains can take you quickly to all destinations north, all the way up to the border with Thailand at Padang Besar.

-If you want to travel by train to / from Tampin quickly to places like Kuala Lumpur (KL Sentral), Ipoh, Butterworth Penang - these are the trains to take.
+If you want to travel quickly by train to / from Tampin to Kuala Lumpur (KL Sentral), Ipoh, Butterworth Penang - these are the trains to take.

-Please Note : All Intercity Train services to/from Tampin have been cancelled from 19th May 2016.
+Please Note : All diesel Intercity Express Train services to/from Tampin have been cancelled from May 2016.

-You can see the new schedule (under the current ones) on the following pages:
+You can see the new Shuttle schedule on the following pages:

 Tickets for Komuter trains are only available for sale on the day of travel, so you just turn up and buy your tickets for the next departure (no seat reservation available - seats are on a first come, first served basis)..

-If you are planning to use the ETS or Intercity Trains you will need to buy your tickets in advance as these services can often be full and you need to reserve a seat.
+If you are planning to use the ETS or Shuttle / Intercity Trains you will need to buy your tickets in advance as these services can often be full and you need to reserve a seat.